christinasamara/travel-agency-database-gui/README.md

 ## Overview

 This project was developed as part of my academic coursework during my 5th semester at the Computer Engineering and Informatics Department at the University of Patras.
-It allowed me to gain a deeper understanding of the applications of Databases and GUIs.

 ## Travel Agency Database README